design-first/system-designer/README.md

 $ npm run electron
 ```

-Copy then the content of `/dist` your [System Designer for Electron](https://github.com/design-first/system-designer-electron) project.
+Copy then the content of `/dist` directory into your [System Designer for Electron](https://github.com/design-first/system-designer-electron) project.

 #### Build for Cordova